osslab-pku/intro/README.md

 1. Zhou, Minghui, and Audris Mockus.
 "Developer fluency: Achieving true mastery in software projects." *Proceedings of the eighteenth ACM SIGSOFT international symposium on Foundations of software engineering*.
 2010.
 2. Zhou, Minghui, and Audris Mockus.
 "What make long term contributors: Willingness and opportunity in OSS community." *2012 34th International Conference on Software Engineering (ICSE)*.
 IEEE, 2012.
 3. Zhou, Minghui, and Audris Mockus.
 "Who will stay in the floss community? modeling participant’s initial behavior." *IEEE Transactions on Software Engineering* 41.1 (2014): 82-99.
-4. Zhou, Minghui, et al. "Inflow and retention in OSS communities with commercial involvement: A case study of three hybrid projects." *ACM Transactions on Software Engineering and Methodology (TOSEM)* 25.2 (2016): 1-29.
-5. Tan, Xin, Minghui Zhou, and Zeyu Sun.
+4. Tan, Xin, Minghui Zhou, and Zeyu Sun.
 "A first look at good first issues on GitHub." *Proceedings of the 28th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering*.
 2020.

-#### Linux社区中的代码提交
+#### Linux社区：代码提交实践和社区可扩展性

 1. Zhou, Minghui, et al. "On the scalability of Linux kernel maintainers' work." *Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering*.
 2017.
 2. Xu, Yulin, and Minghui Zhou.
 "A multi-level dataset of Linux kernel patchwork." *2018 IEEE/ACM 15th International Conference on Mining Software Repositories (MSR)*.
 IEEE, 2018.